broidHQ/integrations/broid-schemas/README.md

 ## Schemas

 Broid integrations support Simple, Rich, Video and Image messages.
-As possible, theses schemas use [activitystreams 2.0](https://www.w3.org/TR/activitystreams-core/) specifications.
+Theses schemas use [activitystreams 2.0](https://www.w3.org/TR/activitystreams-core/) specifications.
 If using Typescript, you can use the interfaces supplied [here](https://github.com/broidHQ/integrations/blob/master/broid-schemas/src/index.ts) to simplify your work.

 ### Examples